Mohammad Dawran

-Major General Mohammad Dawran (born 20 January 1954) is an Afghan former military officer as well as the former Commander of the Afghan Air Force, enlisting in 1973.
+Mohammad Dawran (born 20 January 1954) is an Afghan former military officer as well as the former Commander of the Afghan Air Force, enlisting in 1973.
 He was promoted to the post in 2005 by Defense Minister Abdul Rahim Wardak and the Commander-in-Chief Bismillah Khan Mohammadi.
 His permanent post was in Bagram Air Base, the largest air base in Afghanistan and one of the largest air bases in the region.
 The new commander of the Afghan Air Force, Amanuddin Mansoor, was appointed in December 2021.

 Personal life

 He was born in the Nijrab District of Kapisa Province of Afghanistan to a father who was a village school teacher, spending most of his childhood in Takhar and Kapisa.
 He is an ethnic Tajik.
 Dawran became an air force pilot in 1976 and was one of two people selected for the 1988 Soyuz TM-6, the sixth crewed spacecraft to visit the Soviet Space Station Mir.
 Instead of Dawran, Abdul Ahad Momand was chosen, which became his second space journey, as Dawran had appendicitis.
 Dawran is married and has six children.